 One such example is MMA which is also known as Mixed martial arts artists.
-They generally access the special gym where they get proper workout and training.
+They generally access the special gym where they get a proper workout and proper training for jui-jitsu, boxing, wrestling, judo, and other disciplines.
 But what if one does not get access to the specialized gym or can not go to the gym due to a pandemic?
 A true artist will never afford to miss the training or workout.
 There are many types of workouts one can do at home, specially designed for MMA artists.
 Here in this article, we will discuss some of the workouts which you can practice at home.
 Let’s get into the details.

 Shadowbox is the part of the workout where you practice with the imaginary partner, such as moving around and throwing punches.
 Here you can be in an imaginary ring.
 Here you would need to push yourself with fast punches and footwork.
 You can complete a couple of rounds of around 3 to 5 minutes.
 If you are running short on time, you can also consider doing a single round of 5 minutes.
 You can start with 5 minutes of shadowboxing faster and then take a rest of one minute.
 You can repeat this three times.